azsk/ADOScanner-docs/03-Control-Attestation/README.md

 |All|Attest all controls which can be attested (including those that have past attestations).|
 |None|N/A.|

-The attestation feature internally stores attestation details in a repository called 'ADOScanner_Attestation'.
+The attestation feature internally stores attestation details in a repository called 'ADOScannerAttestation'.
 As a prerequisite, you need to create a repository with the same name.
 Attestation details of projects, builds, releases, service connections, agent pools and variable groups will be stored in the 'ADOScanner_Attestation' repository of the project these resources belong to.

 To attest organization specific controls, you need to setup a similar repository in the host project which will store the attestation details for organization specific controls.
-> **Note**: Administrator needs to setup the attestation host project name to store organization spesific control attestation details.
+> **Note**: Administrator needs to setup the attestation host project name to store organization specific control attestation details.
 It can be set using the parameter 'AttestationHostProjectName'.
 Attestation host project can be set only once and can not be update later.
 Run below command to set attestation host project:
 For example:
 ```PowerShell